dougmercer/keyed/docs/tutorial/first_scene.md

 - Has font size 100
 - Is moved to the center of the scene horizontally and 20% downward vertically

-### Rendering the Animation
+### Adding our objects to the scene
 ```python
 scene.add(floor, ball, title)
 ```

-Finally, we:

-- Add all our objects to the scene
-- Preview the animation in a window
+Here, we added the floor, ball, and title to the scene.
+The order in which we add them defines the order in which they'll be rendered onto the scene.
+Here, the `floor` is the bottom-most element, followed by the ball (which will be drawn on top of it), and finally the title.

+Without adding them to the scene, our animation would be empty.

+## The `keyed` CLI

+Finally, when we run the `keyed` CLI, it opens a previewer window and displays the scene.

 ## What did we learn?
 This simple example demonstrates several key concepts in Keyed: